 Security and Compliance: Ensuring Data Integrity for Startups

-Data security and compliance are non-negotiable for any type of business and our developers understand it.
 Both AWS and Azure provide various security features and compliance certifications to safeguard sensitive information and fulfill industry standards.
-In this Azure vs. AWS comparison, let’s explore the essential security and compliance offerings of each platform.

 Comparing AWS and Azure in terms of security shows that both platforms provide high levels of protection, each with unique strengths:

-- Identify and Access Management (IAM) :
+- Identify and Access Management (IAM):

 - AWS IAM: Provides robust & control over permissions with role-based access for secure application environments.